You can’t decide between bankruptcy chapters until you really understand how Chapter 13 works to keep you in control.

 Chapter 13 has none of the periodic judgment-debtor examinations that are features of state law.
 Your time commitment to managing old debts is limited.

 So, Chapter 13 isn’t just about protecting assets.
-If you have a paycheck, or a small business, and have creditors you can’t pay, Chapter 13 allows you to chart a course out of debt, on your terms.
+If you have a paycheck, or a small business, and have creditors you can’t pay, Chapter 13 works to let you to chart a course out of debt, on your terms.